 Dijon city is located in eastern France, in a plain drained by two converging rivers - Suzon (crossing it north to south, mostly underground) and Ouche (on the city's southern side).
 Dijon is the capital of Cote-d'Or departement and also of the French region Bourgogne-Franche-Comte.
 The city covers a total area of 40 km2 (16 mi2) and has population of around 155,000.

 The earliest archaeological finds within city limits date to the Neolithic period.
 Later, Dijon became a Roman settlement called Divio, situated on the road out of Lyon to Paris.
-From the early 11th until late 15th centuries the province was home to Dukes of Burgundy and the city was a place of tremendous power and wealth, one of the greatest European centres of learning, science and art.
+From the early 11th until the late-15th centuries the province was home to the Dukes of Burgundy and the city was a place of tremendous power and wealth, one of the greatest European centers of learning, science and art.

 Every year in autumn Dijon holds the International and Gastronomic Fair.
 With more than 200,000 visitors and 500 exhibitors per year, it is one of the 10 most important French fairs.
 Every 3 years Dijon is also home to the famous international flower show Florissimo.
-The city boasts with its Dijon mustard that originated in 1856.
-The historical center of Dijon has been registered as a UNESCO World Heritage site since July 4, 2015.
+The city is famous with the Dijon mustard (since 1856).
+The historical downtown Dijon became UNESCO Site in 2015.

 Port Dijon cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Dijon, France.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.